sarahatkins/cybersec-info-web/README.md

 ---

-## Files Involved

-- `GameMaster.tsx` – Controls all story state and progression.
-- `db.ts` – Stores game data like users, emails, messages, forum posts.
-- `Window.tsx` – Renders UI for email/chat/news, and terminal interaction.
-- `GameContext.tsx` – Holds shared state like `gameStage`, `newEmail`, `internetBroken`.

----

 ## Thematic Summary

-This game is a fictionalized dramatization of real-world cybersecurity incidents.
+This game is a fictionalized dramatization of a real-world cybersecurity incident, involving three teenagers and hundreds of thousands of vulnerable devices.
 It reflects the complexity of IoT threats and how investigative collaboration can lead to uncovering large-scale malicious operations.

+It is a fun way to leanr about the dangers of the Internet-of-Things when left unprotected.

 ---